Lodomir0912/Password-Generator/README.md

 ```bash
 python password-generator.py
 ```
-4. Choose the strength of the password:\n
+4. Choose the strength of the password:
-* 1 for weak\n
+* 1 for weak
-* 2 for medium\n
+* 2 for medium
-* 3 for strong\n
+* 3 for strong
-* If you choose a strong password, specify the length and whether you want special characters included.
+If you choose a strong password, specify the length and whether you want special characters included.
 # Example Output
 ```python
 Welcome to password generator!